There are simple things you can do to keep you and your family safe.

 • Most victims of drowning deaths are male.

-• Water-related deaths are most likely to occur during the summer and on weekends.
+• Water-related deaths are most likely to occur during the summer.

 • Most drownings happen in natural bodies of water, such as lakes and rivers.
 For young children under five years old, backyard pools are the most common place where drownings occur.